ARM-software/abi-aa/clibabi32/clibabi32.rst

 When \_AEABI\_PORTABILITY\_LEVEL != 0, the required definition of
 jmp\_buf cannot be used to create jmp\_buf objects.
 Instead, a jmp\_buf must be passed as a parameter or allocated dynamically.

+If the Branch Target Identification mechanism is enabled, longjmp may transfer control using a BTI-setting instruction that requires a BTI-clearing instruction at the destination.

 .. _setjmp.h definitions: